eridien/vscode-function-explorer/README.md

 The Function Explorer shows folders, files, and functions.

-- Since each function has a name, each function in the explorer has a clean label.
-No more showing a chopped line such as bookmarks have.
+- Since each function has a name, each function in the explorer has a clean label, not a chopped line such as bookmarks have.

 - Clicking on a function brings it up in an  editor.
 The function is positioned in the editor in a number of optional ways.
 In each option the function is shown, not a line number.